 By default Baserow uses PostgreSQL for persistent storage.
 In the near future MySQL and SQLite are also going to by supported, but this is not yet the case.
 Most things will probably work with the other engines, but it will probably fail when converting a field to another type.
-Haven’t tested if the other engines work though.
+However, it hasn’t yet been tested if the other engines work.

 At the core of the backend we run the Django framework.
 A popular framework was chosen to lower the barrier of creating a plugin.
 We also looked for a batteries included, simple, and proven framework.
 Django was the obvious choice.